 Universal vs custom-made

-Flat boot mats are designed to lay flat in your vehicle’s boot to provide an added layer of protection.
+Flat rubber mats lie flat in your vehicle’s boot and provide an added layer of protection.

 - Quick to clean